cortexproject/cortex/README.md

 just built the images and they are available on the node(s) in your Kubernetes cluster)

 Cortex will sit behind an nginx instance exposed on port 30080.
-A job is deployed to scrape it itself.
+A job is deployed to scrape itself.
 Try it:

 http://192.168.99.100:30080/api/prom/api/v1/query?query=up

 ### Vendoring

 We use `dep` to vendor dependencies.
 To fetch a new dependency, run:

     dep ensure

 To update dependencies, run

-    dep ensure --update
+    dep ensure -update

 ## Further reading

-To learn more about Cortex, consult the following documents / talks:
+To learn more about Cortex, consult the following documents/talks:

 - [Original design document for Project Frankenstein](http://goo.gl/prdUYV)
 - PromCon 2016 Talk: "Project Frankenstein: Multitenant, Scale-Out Prometheus": [video](https://youtu.be/3Tb4Wc0kfCM), [slides](http://www.slideshare.net/weaveworks/project-frankenstein-a-multitenant-horizontally-scalable-prometheus-as-a-service)